-PTM 215ZE supports the following commissioning modes:
+PTM 216Z supports the following commissioning modes:

-- Direct commissioning by button press If the intended receiver or network operates on one of the primary radio channels (channel 11, 15, 20 or 25) and PTM 215ZE is integrated into a double rocker or four button switch, then PTM 215ZE can be commissioned directly using a simplified button sequence.
-This feature is disabled by default to provide backwards compatibility with previous PTM 215ZE implementations. - Sequential commissioning by button press If the intended receiver or network does not operate on one of the primary radio channels (channel 11, 15, 20 or 25) or the radio channel is unknown or PTM 215ZE is integrated into a single rocker design then PTM 215ZE can sequentially request to be commissioned on each of the 16 radio channels one after the other until a response from the intended receiver or network is received. - Commissioning via NFC The NFC interface can be used to quickly and easily commission PTM 215ZE.
+- Direct commissioning by button press If the intended receiver or network operates on one of the primary radio channels (channel 11, 15, 20 or 25) and PTM 216Z is integrated into a double rocker or four button switch, then PTM 216Z can be commissioned directly using a simplified button sequence. - Sequential commissioning by button press If the intended receiver or network does not operate on one of the primary radio channels (channel 11, 15, 20 or 25) or the radio channel is unknown or PTM 216Z is integrated into a single rocker design then PTM 216Z can sequentially request to be commissioned on each of the 16 radio channels one after the other until a response from the intended receiver or network is received. - Commissioning via NFC The NFC interface can be used to quickly and easily commission PTM 216Z.